What’s, ironically, much lower on her off-hours to-do list? Checking her email.

 Sending internal email updates can take a lot of time, but Front makes this quick and easy for Mathilde.
 She sends weekly progress updates to the company, emails in preparation for 1 on 1 meetings, and emails with details for interviews, to name a few.
 Cassandra and Mathilde work together on these in Front:

 Cassandra drafts these for Mathilde.
-Cassandra can also save these emails as canned responses in Front, so she has a template to start from.
+Cassandra can also save these emails as message templates in Front, so she has a template to start from.

 She shares the draft in Front so it instantly appears in Mathilde’s inbox.